ThibHlln/smartcpp/README.md

 ## Version History

+* 0.2.0 [15 Nov 2018]: Version capable of running all steps
+    * Adds method allsteps that brings the loop into C++
 * 0.1.2 [18 Jul 2018]: Version with proper PyPI display
 	* Fixes display issue of README.md on PyPI
 * 0.1.1 [18 Jul 2018]: Version with Python 3.x compatibility